MoralCode/ClassClock/README.md

 ### Android

-1. Navigate to https://classclock.app (instructions for Google Chrome)
+1. Navigate to ClassClock (instructions for Google Chrome)
 2. Click the "Overflow" button on the top right of your screen (it looks like three vertical dots)
 3. Click "Add to Home Screen" button in the menu (it's about 2/3 of the way down)
 4. Click "Add" in the dialog box that pops up to add it to your home screen.